 4. Keep your mower blades sharp: Believe it or not, the sharper your mower blades, the softer the grass will be.
 Grass cut by dull mower blades is more vulnerable to diseases and drying out.
 Don’t mow off more than a third of a grass blade at a time.
 If you mow off more, you will stress out your lawn, making it much more susceptible to burnout.

-5. Treat for grubs: Now is the time to apply Bayer’s Season Long Grub Control.
+5. Treat for grubs: Breaking the Japanese beetle life cycle starts with grub control.
 Grubs will be hatching and lurking beneath your feet, eating the roots of your lovely lawn.
 Don’t wait!
 Apply Bayer’s Season Long Grub Control through mid-August.
 Be sure to water it in or apply it before heavy rainfall.
 The more rain it gets, the better it works.

 6. Fertilize: Give your lawn, a non-burning summer feed!
 Milorganite is a great choice.
 It is organic, non-burning, and has Iron for quick green-up.
 Espoma also makes a nice, organic Summer Revitalizer, perfect for this summer heat.